 In most inpatient care situations, keep in mind that you will face 20 percent copay requirements for fees from doctors and other Part B expenses with no ceiling on annual or lifetime copays.
 Here again, having coverage for catastrophic medical events that can run in the $millions is critical.
 This can be obtained a Medigap Plan or Medicare Advantage Plan.

-You must have Original Medicare (Part A and Part B) before you can buy a Medigap Plan or a Part D prescription drug plan (often included with Medicare Advantage plans).
-Or you can start out with or switch to a Medicare Advantage plan, which will typically provide both catastrophic coverage and a Part D prescription drug plan bundled in.
+You must have Part A of Original Medicare before you can buy a Part D prescription drug plan, but nearly everyone will get Parts A and B at age 65 and buys a Part D plan at the same time.
+The exception would be someone who is actively employed at age 65 with an attractive (generous) employer medical plan that doesn't have creditable drug coverage (a rare situation).
+They can stay on their employer's medical plan but could also buy a Medicare Part D drug plan.Alternatively, you can start out with or switch to a Medicare Advantage plan, which will typically provide both catastrophic coverage and a Part D prescription drug plan bundled in.
 Remember, you cannot have both Original Medicare and a Medicare Advantage Plan—you must go one way or the other.

 The Key Cost Variables